esl/MongooseIM/doc/Advanced-configuration.md

                        `auth_password_format` and `auth_scram_iterations` are common to `http`, `rdbms`, `internal` and `riak`.

         * **auth_password_format**
              * **Description:** Decide whether user passwords will be kept plain or hashed in the database.
-Currently, the popular XMPP clients support the SCRAM method.
-It is strongly recommended to use the hashed version.
-SCRAM hashing with use of the SHA-1 and SHA-256 is supported.
-Hashing algorithms can be provided as an argument.
-This will result in storing and supporting only hashes specified in the configuration.
-The older XMPP clients can still use `PLAIN` mechanism. `DIGEST-MD5` is not available with `scram`.
+Currently, popular XMPP clients support the SCRAM method and it is strongly recommended to use the hashed version.
+MongooseIM supports SCRAM hashing, either SHA-1 or SHA-256 can be provided as an argument and this will result in storing and supporting only hashes specified in the configuration.
+The older XMPP clients can still use the `PLAIN` mechanism. `DIGEST-MD5` is not available with `scram`.
              * **Values:** `plain`, `scram`, `{scram, [sha256]}` (`scram` and `{scram, [sha, sha256]}` are equivalent configurations)
              * **Default:** `plain` (for compatibility reasons, might change soon)